Satellite-im/Uplink-Mobile/docs/constellation/examples.md

 let mut my_test_dir = directory.get_item_mut("Sub Directory")?;
 ```

-Removing a directory will remove the contense of the directory as well as the directory itself.
+Removing a directory will remove the content of the directory as well as the directory itself.
 You can delete a directory using the example below.

 ```rust
 directory.remove_item("Sub Directory")?;